aspose-words/Aspose.Words-Documentation/python_via_dotnet/getting-started/features/structured-document-tags-or-content-control/_index.md

 ﻿---
-title: Structured Document Tags or Content Control – Aspose.Words for Python via .NET
+title: Structured Document Tags or Content Control
+second_title: Aspose.Words for Python via .NET
 articleTitle: Structured Document Tags or Content Control
 linktitle: Structured Document Tags or Content Control
 description: "Embed customer-defined semantics as well as its behavior and appearance into a document using Structured document tags (SDT or content control) in Python."